1.) Will tackling or contact be permitted at Camp?

 Allergies and medication instructions must be indicated on Camper's physical form and signed by physician.

-Camp II - Rutgers Football Stadium.
+Junior Varsity Camp - Rutgers Football Stadium.
 Signs will be posted to direct you.

 Specialists Camp - Rutgers Hale Center.
 Signs will be posted to direct you.